 Who doesn’t love a good plant based vegan veggie burger?
 This veggie burger is a bit different than a standard burger because of being cooked into a loaf.
 The reason we chose to make it this way is because we always struggle to find a gluten free, vegan burger bun that doesn’t taste like sawdust and holds together when you eat it.
 We end up eating our veggie burgers on bread.
 Well, I know you all know where I am going with this.
 A round burger on square bread leaves many bites with only bread and no burger.
 By making this burger recipe in a bread loaf pan, you have a burger that is the same shape as your bread and has the added benefit of being able to slice your burger to your preferred thickness.
 We use our Gluten Free Bread recipe with these veggie burgers.

-1 - 14 ounce can kidney beans, drained and rinsed
+- 14 ounces kidney beans, drained and rinsed

 - At least 6 hours before starting the recipe, soak buckwheat groats and quinoa.
 Drain and lightly rinse them right before using.

 - Sauté onions and mushrooms until all of the moisture is cooked out, about 5 minutes adding the garlic during the last couple minutes of cooking.